Alextopher/aoc-bot/README.md

 ![image](https://github.com/Alextopher/aocbot/assets/56850185/7241d3f5-a092-47fd-91e9-4b11a4017426)

-A Discord bot that connects to the [Advent of Code](https://adventofcode.com) private leaderboard API.
+A Discord bot that connects to the Advent of Code private leaderboard API.
 It hands out roles for achieving star milestones and unlocks daily discussion channels after challenge completion.

-This bot is currently a **minimum viable product**.
-There is no usage document and that isn't a priority yet.
-Get in contact with me if you want to add this to another server, I might be able to host it for the time being.
+This bot is currently a minimum viable product.
+There is no usage document, and that isn't a priority yet.
+Get in contact with me if you want to add this to another server; I might be able to host it for the time being.

-This year (2023) will serve as a trail run.
-I will take what I learn and will try to tidy it up and launch it as a larger project in 2024.
+This year (2023) will serve as a trial run.
+I will take what I learn and try to tidy it up and launch it as a larger project in 2024.

 ## License (MIT)